-- Most children and young people with special educational needs (SEN) will have their needs met from within an education setting's own resources. - A small number of pupils will need additional support beyond what the setting would normally be expected to provide through SEN Support, in which case they may be eligible for an EHC Plan.
+- Most children and young people with special educational needs (SEN) will have their needs met from within an education setting's own resources. - A small number of pupils will need additional support beyond what the setting would normally be expected to provide through SEN Support, in which case they may be eligible for an EHC Plan. - Local authorities MUST issue a plan for a child or young person whose needs cannot be met from the support and services normally available to mainstream schools and settings.

-Local Authorities MUST issue an EHCP where the EHC needs assessment determines that it is necessary for special educational provision to be made in accordance with an EHCP, usually when a child or young person's needs cannot be met from the support and services normally available to mainstream schools and settings.
+3. How do you get an EHC Plan?

-3. How do you get an EHC Plan
+To decide whether an EHC Plan is necessary, the children and young people will need to undergo an EHC NEEDS ASSESSMENT.
+This is often not the first step in the process for helping to meet the needs of the child or young person.

-- To decide whether an EHC Plan is necessary, the children and young people will need to undergo an EHC Needs Assessment.
-This is often not the first step in the process for helping to meet the needs of the child or young person. - Before a request for an EHC needs assessment is made, the child or young person will often have in place a support plan that shows how agencies have worked together to identify and support the pupils needs and identifies how the pupil has been supported using r - EHC needs assessment will not always lead to an EHC plan.
+- Before a request for an EHC needs assessment is made, the child or young person will often have in place a support plan that shows how agencies have worked together to identify and support the pupils needs and identifies how the pupil has been supported using resources which are normally available in the setting. - An EHC needs assessment will not always lead to an EHC plan.
 The information gathered during an EHC needs assessment may indicate ways in which the school, college or other provider can meet the child or young person's needs without an EHC plan.